loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-left-join-stream-stream/README.md

 This module shows:
 - Kafka Streams API: `leftJoin()` between KStream and KStream, `selectKey()`, `peek()`
-- sliding time windows in join operations (join windows)
+- sliding time windows
 - unit tests with Topology Test Driver

 This module does:
 - stream <String,KafkaPerson> records from topics named PERSON_TOPIC and PERSON_TOPIC_TWO
-- join records matching by last name within a 5 minutes before and 2 minutes after time window, and a 30 seconds grace period for delayed records
+- join records matching by last name within a 2 minutes time window and a 30 seconds grace period for delayed records
 - build a new KafkaJoinPersons object that holds both persons
 - write the result into a new topic named PERSON_LEFT_JOIN_STREAM_STREAM_TOPIC